 Soul food has played a critical role in preserving Black history, community, and culinary genius.
 It is also a response to–and marker of–centuries of food injustice.
 Given the harm that our food production system inflicts upon Black people, what should soul food look like today?

 My answer to that question merges a history of Black American foodways with a Christian ethical response to food injustice.
-Carter reveals how racism and colonialism have long steered the development of US food policy.
+I reveal how racism and colonialism have long steered the development of US food policy.
 The very food we grow, distribute, and eat disproportionately harms Black people specifically and people of color among the global poor in general.
-Carter reflects on how people of color can eat in a way that reflects their cultural identities while remaining true to the principles of compassion, love, justice, and solidarity with the marginalized.
+I reflect on how people of color can eat in a way that reflects their cultural identities while remaining true to the principles of compassion, love, justice, and solidarity with the marginalized.

-Both a timely mediation and a call to action, The Spirit of Soul Food (November 2021, University of Illinois Press)places today's Black foodways at the crossroads of food justice and Christian practice.
+Both a timely mediation and a call to action, The Spirit of Soul Food (December 2021, University of Illinois Press) places today's Black foodways at the crossroads of food justice and Christian practice.

 Similar to people of color, the more-than-human world, including animals, is often silenced within mainstream theology with its commitment to reinforcing the human/animal binary.
 When this happens, we give life to the lie that only socially acceptable experiences shape our theological ideas.
 Within the framework this lie is built upon, our experiences with the more-than-human world only count inasmuch as they reinforce human, male, and white domination hierarchies.

 As such, the goal of my chapter in the edited volume Feeling Animal Death was to continue thinking theologically in community with the more-than-human-world.
 Specifically, I explore how my relationship with my now deceased chocolate Labrador Sampson continues to influence how I encounter, experience, and make sense of my relationships with the other creatures that inhabit the planet.